Acknowledging BPC and CEDA

 Correctly Acknowledge a Supporting Grant

 Both CEDA and BPC benefit greatly from publications that are generated either directly or indirectly from Center support.
 The most obvious means of direct support is via a pilot grant.
-Any work flowing immediately from the pilot, or two years downstream from follow-on work, are appropriate for connecting to the grant.
+Any work flowing immediately from the pilot, or downstream from follow-on work, are appropriate for connecting to the grant.
 Other direct support is from work presented at a conference sponsored or cosponsored by the Center(s) that led to a publication.
 Indirect support is from collaborations commenced at conferences, use of data provided by the Centers (e.g. Full Count), or with discretion, publications emerging from grants that prepared and submitted with Center support.

 In Publications